 Weather can also affect scheduling and store operations.
 The key is to leverage your short-term (5-7 day) local forecast to predict foot traffic and adjust weekly schedules as needed.

-Many years ago Portland was socked with a monster snowstorm the week before Christmas.
+Many years ago, Portland was socked with a monster snowstorm the week before Christmas.
 It overwhelmed snow removal crews.
-All local merchants could do was send out emails and try to get on the news that they were open.
+All local merchants could do was send out emails and try to get the news that they were open.
 Fortunately, there is now another way to get the word out - Facebook.

 While I think Facebook LIVE videos are the most underutilized marketing channel for retailers, its immediacy can really help you during the holidays.

-The possibilities are endless when your goal is to actively deal with the weather.
+The possibilities are endless when your goal is to deal with the weather actively.

-We are moving into a new era where the data is shaping the business.
-Many retailers are now using the power of forecasting to proactively predict staffing, merchandising, and marketing.
+We are moving into a new era where data is shaping business.
+Many retailers are using the power of forecasting to predict staffing, merchandising, and marketing proactively.
 Use these tips to leverage the weather in your locale.
-Technology insights are the new competitive weapon.
+Technology insights are the new competitive weapon in so many ways.